Hyundai-Aptiv joint venture promises commercial autonomous vehicles by 2022

 The Hyundai-Aptiv Autonomous Driving Joint Venture, a collaboration between Hyundai and Aptiv (formerly Delphi) to develop autonomous vehicle technologies, has a new name.
 It’s now called Motional, a portmanteau of “motion” and “emotional,” and president and CEO Karl Iagnemma says it’s on track to begin testing fully driverless systems in 2020 and supporting robot-taxi and fleet operators in 2022.

-“Transportation today, whether we like it or not, has become an emotional decision … we ultimately want to build products that deliver peace of mind when people use them,” Iagnemma, formerly the CEO of self-driving startup NuTonomy, which he sold to Delphi in October 2017 for $400 million, told VentureBeat in a phone interview.
+“Transportation today, whether we like it or not, has become an emotional decision … we ultimately want to build products that deliver peace of mind when people use them,” Iagnemma told VentureBeat in a phone interview.
+Iagnemma was formerly the CEO of self-driving startup NuTonomy, which he sold to Delphi in October 2017 for $400 million.
 “Our mission hasn’t changed: to build safe, reliable, and accessible autonomous vehicles and deploy them in cities around the world.
 We’ve got the Aptiv dimension, which is technology integration and software development; we’ve got the Hyundai dimension, which is the passenger vehicle OEM; and we’ve got capital.
 Those are the three ingredients I believe you need to be competitive in the autonomous vehicle space today.”

 Motional effectively got its start last September when Hyundai, in a deal worth $4 billion, announced it would invest $1.6 billion and $400 million in R&D and other resources to develop driverless technologies with Dublin-based Aptiv.
-For a 50% stake in the venture, Aptiv pledged to contribute its technology, intellectual property, and redistribute approximately 700 employees focused on the development of scalable autonomous driving solutions.
+For a 50% stake in the venture, Aptiv pledged technology, intellectual property, and approximately 700 employees focused on the development of scalable autonomous driving solutions.

 Motional is based in Boston, with teams in Pittsburgh, Las Vegas, Santa Monica, and Singapore.
 The newest office in Seoul will serve as a key technology hub and testing location, according to Iagnemma.